ramiro-alegre/Instagram-post/README.md

 # Instagram-post
- Example of instagram post with a little interaction
+ Example of instagram post with a little interaction ("Mas..." - "More...")

 Watch in: https://codepen.io/Rama22/pen/RwVqpNN